Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Insureds who require higher liability limits will pay around $460 per year to raise from a minimum limit to 250/500 limits
+- Policyholders who require more liability coverage will pay about $460 every year to raise from a low limit to higher 250/500 limits

 Rate Tables and Charts